PixelsCamp/talks/2019/from-product-design-to-product-design_nuno-loureiro.md

 Description
 -----------

 I've been a designer for 20 years.
-I started as a Product designer for everyday objects but had roles throughout my career: web designer, digital designer, UX designer... you name it...
+I started as a Product designer for everyday objects but had many roles throughout my career: web designer, digital designer, UX designer... you name it...

 Now the new normal is Product Design again, but this time digital.
 I will talk about both worlds, their differences, similarities, and tools.

 Speaker Bio
 -----------